raychongtk/canonical-logging/README.md

 That said, it will not attach any canonical log information.

 ---
-Either way is fine.
+> Either way is fine.
 Choose the best one for your use case.

+## 📚 Extra Reading

-If you are interested in canonical log, you can check out the following articles:
+If you are interested in canonical log, please check out the following articles:

 1. https://stripe.com/blog/canonical-log-lines
 2. https://brandur.org/nanoglyphs/025-logs